-I don’t go out of my way to be pissed off by Anheuser-Busch Inbev, but they always seem to be able to trigger me when they announce the launch of a new beer.
-A few years ago I did a presentation on how and how not to do innovation, and when I gave bad examples of crap launches, it started to look like a vendetta against the world’s biggest brewery.
+I don’t go out of my way to drip withering scorn on Anheuser Busch-InBev, but they always seem to be able to trigger me when they announce the launch of a new beer.
+A few years ago I did a conference presentation on how (and how not) to do innovation, and when I illustrated this with numerous examples of rubbish launches, it started to look like a vendetta against the world’s biggest brewery.
 It wasn’t meant to be.
-They just gave me more examples of all that was wrong about marketing hype, more consistently, than anyone else did.
+They just gave me more instances of all that was wrong with marketing hype, more consistently, than any other brewer.

 And so we come to last week’s announcement that Bass Ale is returning to the UK, and a launch which is pretty much a perfect case study in corporate bullshit being sprayed over something the corporation in question neither knows nor cares about.

 By the mid-twentieth century the allure of IPA had faded, but Bass was still one of the biggest and most famous beer brands in the UK when a period of rapid consolidation began among breweries.
 The second wave of this consolidation in the late 1990s saw Inbev acquire Bass – by then a massive conglomerate still based in Burton on Trent – only to be referred to the Monopolies and Mergers Commission.
 They ended up having to sell most of Bass (the company) to what is now Molson Coors, but confusingly held on to Bass (the beer) and proceeded to largely ignore it in the UK for the next twenty years.
-When approached and asked if they didn’t want it, AB-InBev replied they would sell UK licensing rights (inaccurately reported as being for an outright sale) for £15 million – essentially a massive ‘fuck you’ to anyone who thought the world’s most legendary beer deserved better than the neglect they were showing it.
+When approached and asked if they didn’t want it, AB-InBev replied they would sell UK licensing rights (inaccurately reported as being for an outright sale of the brand) for £15 million – essentially a massive middle finger extended to anyone who thought the world’s most legendary beer deserved better than the neglect they were showing it.

-So now, instead of selling or ignoring it, they’re relaunching it.
+So now, instead of selling or ignoring it, AB-InBev is apparently relaunching it.
 I should be happy about this.
 I don’t think I am.
 With reference to this article, here’s why.

 1.The headline: AB-InBev announce they are ‘bringing back’ Bass ale to the UK on-trade.

-Bass Ale never left, despite appearances.
+No it isn’t, because Bass Ale never left the UK on-trade, despite appearances.
 It’s been brewed under licence by Marston’s for years.
 It’s simply been given no support by its owners.
 Where you occasionally found it, it wasn’t bad – if it had been treated right.
-So the headline is factually inaccurate, and merely draws attention to the fact that if it ever felt like Bass had disappeared from the UK, this was entirely A-B Inbev’s fault.
+So the headline is factually inaccurate, and merely draws attention to the fact that if it ever felt like Bass had disappeared from the UK, this was entirely AB-InBev’s fault.

 2. The picture: ‘Imported Pale Ale’.

-The same visual used above has accompanied every story about this launch in the UK drinks trade press, so it is obviously the image that was sent out by AB-InBev themselves with the release (I’m assuming – for some reason they no longer send me their press releases directly.
+The same visual used at the top of this blog has accompanied every story about this launch in the UK drinks trade press, so it is obviously the image that was sent out by AB-InBev themselves with the release (or at least, I’m assuming it is – for some reason, they no longer send me their press releases directly.
 Can’t think why.)
 The reason they won’t sell Bass to anyone else is that even though they may not care about it in the UK, it makes a lot of money for them as an exported beer to markets such as the US and Japan.
 The image accompanying the story about relaunching Bass in the UK clearly shows a bottle of Bass saying that it is ‘imported’.
 So either:

 (a) They’re planning on brewing UK Bass abroad, for some unfathomable reason, or

-(b) They’re going to dishonestly sell beer brewed in Britain as a beer imported to the UK, for reasons I cannot possibly fathom, or
+(b) They’re going to dishonestly sell beer brewed in Britain as a beer imported to the UK, for reasons, again, that I cannot possibly fathom, or

 (c) They couldn’t even be bothered to find an image of what UK Bass will look like to accompany the announcement of its relaunch.
-If it’s launching in December, the new label – if there is a different one – will have been signed off months ago.
+If it’s launching in December as stated, the new label – if there is a different one – will have been signed off months ago.
 But they couldn’t even be arsed to find a reference to it.